mehmet-sari/personal_website/content/authors/admin/_index.md

 title: Mehmet SARI
 ---

-I am a PhD candidate at George Mason University and a graduate research assistant at the Center for Health Policy Research and Ethics (CHPRE).
+I am a health services researcher and economist.
 My research areas are at the intersection of health economics, health policy and industrial organization.
-My current research, which is also my dissertation, focuses on the social determinants of health and the effect of health care market structure on health services and is funded by Robert Woods Johnson Foundation and Altarum Institute.
+My current research focuses on the payment systems and the health care systems boundaries in the US.

 ---